mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 How can you throw away? *Simplify*.
 You should simplify your activity, [simplify the relationship with] yourself and object.
 See the relationship simplified between you and zazen, or study, or playing guitar, or whatever. [...]
 How can you simplify?
 Let's practice *samadhi*.
 Samadhi is one-pointedness.
 If you practice one-pointedness, there is *egolessness*.
 Let egolessness simplify your life.
 [Manifest simplicity,] simplify your life.
 Because [then] you can offer yourself into the object: zazen, and study, et cetera.

 And then, completely simplified, unified, that is what is called *harmonious*.
 Or *regulating*; we use the term regulating. *Regulating* is not to destroy, not to move from one to another.
 Regulating means [that you know] many things around us.
 First, accept [them], and [then], how to *arrange* them; how to use the circumstances, the sensory system, movement system, and guts, and also the brain-nerve system, whatever it is.
 And then, let's sit down in the core of your total personality.
 That is buddha nature.
-And then this total personality, which is called Buddha, is completely perfect and all-pervading.
+And then this total personality, which is called buddha, is completely perfect and all-pervading.
 Dogen Zenji says, “The origin of the way is perfect and all-pervading.”

 And also, “manifesting the original nature of existence.”
 If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain [and] nervous system, very naturally you can practice samadhi, you can offer yourself into [zazen], and you can practice egolessness.
 And also, you can do something without any design on expecting a reward.
 That is perfect, harmonious life.
 That is peaceful life.